medialize/ally.js/docs/api/element/blur.md

 ## Changes

 * Added in `v1.3.0`.
-* Since `v#master` can blur SVG elements in Firefox, Internet Explorer and Edge.
+* Since `v1.4.0` can blur SVG elements in Firefox, Internet Explorer and Edge.

 ## Notes